NativeFunction/SC-CL/README.md

-  -emit-asm-only             - Only emits the pre compiled ASM representation of the script -hvi=<uint>                - Sets the starting index for host variables to ignore -hvs=<uint>                - Sets the amount of host variables to ignore -n                         - Disable function names in script output, Enabled when optimisations are turned on -name=<string>             - File name of output script, defaults to input file name -no-rsc7                   - Removes the RSC7 header from the output (GTAV)
+  -emit-asm-only             - Only emits the pre compiled ASM representation of the script -hvi=<uint>                - Sets the starting index for host variables to ignore -hvs=<uint>                - Sets the amount of host variables to ignore -ivscr                     - Choose GTAIV sco output config:
+    =CompressEncrypt         -   Sco output with compression and encryption (Default) =None                    -   Sco output with no compression or encryption =Encrypt                 -   Sco output with encryption -n                         - Disable function names in script output, Enabled when optimisations are turned on -name=<string>             - File name of output script, defaults to input file name -no-rsc7                   - Removes the RSC7 header from the output (GTAV)